IFI supports film in education and promotes film culture among diverse audiences

 Our IFI Family programme includes monthly screenings of some of the best films for children and culminates in the annual IFI Family Festival.

 IFI Wild Strawberries is the twice-monthly over 55s film club and includes screenings of new releases, classics, Irish and arthouse, at reduced rates.
-IFI Evening Course is a six week programme of screenings and talks, with guests and expert speakers presenting selected titles on a particular theme.

 We have carried out a pilot project into accessible screenings, more information here.